One of the most important metrics for any business is the Cost of Goods Sold (COGS). Less the cost, the more the profit, the business sails smoothly.

 WooCommerce Cost of Goods plugin provides ample features:

-- Apply costs to previous orders (placed before installation of the plugin) after you set product cost.
-The total costs for each order line item are saved at checkout.
-So even if your costs increase in the future, your total costs are always historically accurate.
+• Retroactively apply costs to previous orders (placed before installing the plugin) once the product costs have been set.
+The plugin saves the total costs for each order line item during checkout.
+As a result, even if your costs increase in the future, the total costs will always accurately reflect historical data.

-- See a total inventory valuation based on retail prices or the cost of goods.
+• Observe a comprehensive inventory valuation based on either retail prices or the cost of goods.

 In-depth reporting

 There’s no meaning in tracking your cost of goods without in-depth reporting.
-The plugin gives you actionable information to improve your profitability.
+Thus WooCommerce Cost of Goods extension gives you actionable information to improve your profitability.

 Pricing: